Sandy Koufax Rookie Card Value (Updated August 2025)

 Price Table

-Here's a breakdown of the average sale prices over the last 30 days for the Sandy Koufax rookie card across various PSA and SGC grades:
+Here's a glance at 30-day average sale prices for the Sandy Koufax rookie card (#123, Topps 1955) across PSA and SGC grades:

 Grade |